-THE NORTON TELEGRAM

-RESERVOIR NEWS
+Hillman school house is open for tours

+Prairie Dog State Park News

+Toby Kuhn, Manager

-The School House, known as the Hillmon School District No. 6, was moved from the Devizes neighborhood in northwest Norton County to the Prairie Dog State Park grounds in 1968 with the purpose of being a museum open to the public.
-It was restored by volunteer labor inside and out with furnishings being made inside the building; including three different types of desks, and arm chair, teacher's desks, book cases, pot-belly stoves, black boards, an 1890 Webster's Dictionary, some other old books, and about everything else needed to start a school in the The school got its name 1920s. from Dick Hillmon, a homesteader and pioneer who donated the land for the building only if they named it, "The Hillmon School."
-Originally, the first school house was in a log building and Emma Hillmon, wife of Dick Hillmon, was the first teacher.
-Mr. Hillmon came to Norton County and took land two miles west of Devizes in the late spring of 1886.
-Dick and Emma Hillmon divorced because of conflicts, which led to division of property.
+The School House, known as the Hillman School District No. 6, was moved from the Devizes neighborhood in northwest Norton County to the Prairie Dog State Park grounds in 1968 with the purpose of being a museum open to the public.

+It was restored by volunteer labor inside and out with furnishings being made inside the building, including three different types of desks, an arm chair, teachers' desks, book cases, potbelly stoves, black boards, an

+1890 Webster's Dictionary, some other old books and about everything else needed to start a school in the 1920s.

+The school got its name from Dick Hillman, a homesteader and pioneer who donated the land for the building only if they named it "The Hillman School."

+Originally, the first school house was in a log building and Emma Hillman, wife of Dick Hillman, was the first teacher.
+Mr. Hillman came to Norton County and took land two miles west of Devizes in the late spring of 1886.
+Dick and Emma Hillman divorced because of conflicts, which led to division of property.

-The little 20x28 foot school house now stands restored to its former usefulness at Prairie Dog State Park, four miles West of Norton, where youngsters can marvel at how different it was then, then now.
+The little 20x28 foot school house now stands restored to its former usefulness at Prairie Dog State Park, four miles west of Norton, where youngsters can marvel at how different it was then and now.

 Life in those days was quite different from today.
 There were no automobiles, no radios, no TVs, and the writing utensils were goose quill pens.
 The only sources of news were the newspapers and the only entertainment would have been community meetings at the country schools.

 Later in 1887 the site of the school house was moved across the road and up the hill where a new school was built at the cost of about \$450, which is now the present building.

-Many teachers have taught at the Hillmon School House.
-In about sixty years, approximately twenty-five teachers have taught there.
-Mr. Martin taught the first term in the new school house, and was followed by many others.
-Some would teach a year or longer, others would have a term of five to seven months, depending on the money available.
+Many teachers have taught at the Hillman School House.
+In about 60 years, approximately 25 teachers have taught there.
+Mr. Martin taught the first term in